QWQ Meaning: The Crying Face Emoticon Fully Explained

-QWQ is a text emoticon youâll find across Discord servers, anime fan forums, and casual group chats.
-The two Qs stand for tear-streaked eyes, the W is an open weeping mouth, and together they create a face that reads instantly as crying.
-We tracked hundreds of real uses on Reddit and Discord to map exactly how people deploy this one.
+QWQ is a text emoticon you’ll find across Discord servers, anime fan forums, and casual group chats.
+The two Qs are tear-streaked eyes, the W is an open weeping mouth, and together they read instantly as crying.
+We tracked hundreds of real uses on Reddit and Discord to map how people deploy it.
+One quick disambiguation: in 2026, “QwQ” search results are often dominated by Alibaba’s QwQ-32B AI model, which has nothing to do with the kaomoji.

 - QWQ = crying face; Q = teary eyes, W = open weeping mouth